Yes, PrEP is available for free on the NHS to at-risk patients through Umbrella clinics.

 For information on pre-exposure prophylaxis (PrEP) to prevent HIV infection, please our PrEP information pages.

-No. HIV diagnostic tests cannot determine who passed the infection to the negative partner.
+No. HIV diagnostic tests cannot determine who passed the infection to who.

 In general no. A skilled healthcare provider can generally estimate how long you have been infected by looking at the levels of virus in your body (your T-cell count) and whether or not you have had any opportunistic infections.